Writer, Speaker and Commentator

 Continent: North America

-Moezzi regularly gives lectures and seminars on issues related to Islam, Iran, human rights and/or mental health.
-She is a graduate of Wesleyan University and the Emory University School of Law, as well as the Emory University Rollins School of Public Health.
-She lives in Raleigh, North Carolina.
+Moezzi is a graduate of Wesleyan University and the Emory University School of Law, as well as the Emory University Rollins School of Public Health.
+She lives in Raleigh, NC.

 Latest articles from Melody Moezzi